mathias-tad/MySongs/README.md

 This web App aims to upload, delete, edit, play, search songs and get them by artists and albums and get other infos about each songs, albums and artists.

+## 📂 Project structure

-This module contains two main directories "server" and "client"
+This module contains two main directories:

+- client/ - frontend (vite + TypeScript)
+- server/ - backend (Node.js + TypeScript)

 ## 💻 Runnig the client side